xaxxon/v8toolkit/README.md

 The V8 JavaScript engine is not exception safe (and is compiled with -fno-exceptions).
 Any exception making it into actual V8 library code will cause your application to immediately exit.
 To add to the confusion, V8 has "exceptions" but they are not related, in any way, to C++ exceptions.

 Knowing this, then, how can "the short version" be true?
-Well, exceptions thrown in C++ code called from ScriptHelper->run() (remember, a ScriptHelper is created behind the scenes if you call context->run()) are wrapped in a V8 Exception before re-entering V8 code and then re-thrown once execution leaves the V8 library stack.
+Well, exceptions thrown in C++ code called from Script->run() (remember, a Script is created behind the scenes if you call context->run()) are wrapped in a V8 Exception before re-entering V8 code and then re-thrown once execution leaves the V8 library stack.
 This re-thrown exception is the same exception as the one thrown inside the callbacks (using std::current_exception and std::exception_ptr to accomplish this).
-Code not using *Helper objects, must deal with any thrown C++ exceptions on their own to make sure they don't reach any V8 code.
+Code not using v8toolkit objects, must deal with any thrown C++ exceptions on their own to make sure they don't reach any V8 code.
 To throw a V8 exception, use v8::Isolate::ThrowException and to catch a V8 exception, declare a v8::TryCatch object on the stack where you want to catch V8 exceptions and you can test TryCatch::HasCaught() to see if it "has caught" and exception.
 Also, often the return value of the V8 call in which the V8 exception was thrown will be a Maybe or a